 When can we expect to be using these in Australia?

-As more long-acting treatments become available, this could make prices more competitive, and the benefit of government subsidy more obvious – and that’s good news for the community.
-Gilead, the company that makes lenacapavir, submitted an application to the FDA for approval of the drug in June.
+As more long-acting treatments become available, prices for medications can become more competitive, and the benefit of government subsidy more obvious – and that’s good news for the community.
+Gilead, the company that makes lenacapavir, re-submitted a new application to the FDA for approval of the drug in June 2022 after it hit a regulatory snag, related to the compatibility of the drug with the vials its stored in.
 So, watch this space.